 Centre for Slovene support

-Lectureships and Slovene Studies programmes around the world are supported by the Centre for Slovene as a Foreign/Second Language.
-It has 7 programmes within which new text books and proceedings appear alongside learning materials.
+Lectureships and Slovene Studies programmes around the world are supported by the Centre for Slovene as a Foreign and Second Language.
+It has 8 programmes within which new textbooks and proceedings appear alongside learning materials.
 Teachers are offered further professional training and preparation before their departure for a foreign university; they are involved in various European and Slovene projects relating to teaching Slovene language, literature and culture, and testing; they also teach on various summer courses, at the Seminar of Slovene Language, Literature and Culture, and work on various seminars and on Obdobja Symposium.

 Slovene teachers at foreign universities are mainly selected and sent to foreign universities via the STU programme and employed by the Faculty of Arts, University of Ljubljana.
 In Slovenia, they have completed an MA degree in Slovene Studies, have experience in teaching Slovene as a foreign language, are familiar with the host country and are proficient in the language of that country or one of the world languages.
 Before leaving Slovenia, they undergo training at the Centre for Slovene as a Second/Foreign Language and attend as observers some courses in Slovene and the summer Seminar of Slovene Language, Literature and Culture.
 Some of the teachers at the universities abroad are employed by foreign universities or are graduates of Slovene Studies or Slavic Studies who live in the country in question.